palak-463/JavaDSA/README.md

 public static void main (String [] args)

-{
+{<br>
         System.out.println ("Regular Practice");
-        System.out.println ("This repository contains some Java Problem Statements which I solve and practice regularly to increase my problem solving abilities and to get well versed with the Data Structures and Algorithms of this Object Oriented Programming Language.");
+        System.out.println ("This repository contains some Java Problem Statements which I solve and practice regularly to increase my problem solving abilities and to get well versed with the Data Structures and Algorithms of this Object Oriented Programming Language.");<br>
 }

 #All problems are divided into folders according to their Data Structures.